 While regular cleansing and mild exfoliation are important, you should give your skin the occasional deep treatment, especially if your pores are looking congested with blackheads.

-The CLEAR CELL medicated acne masque works in a few ways to cleanse and renew the skin.
+The CLEAR CELL clarifying salicylic masque works in a few ways to cleanse and renew the skin.
 First, it targets clogged pores with a mixture of salicylic and glycolic acids.
 The two acids work together to reduce the dead skin cell buildup that clogs pores.
 It also includes kaolin, a gentle white clay that purifies and mattifies the skin by absorbing excess oil.

 Keeping the skin in good shape with cleansing and moisturizing is by far the most important part of preventing breakouts, but focusing on eliminating bacteria in the first place can be extremely useful when you’re dealing with more severe acne.

 Our CLEAR CELL clarifying acne lotion utilizes benzoyl peroxide.
 Benzoyl peroxide works by inhibiting the acne bacteria on the surface of the skin, and it’s extremely effective both for prevention and as a spot treatment.

 On its own, benzoyl peroxide is very powerful but it can be harsh, which is why we made sure to formulate it gently, with a nourishing peptide complex and skin-soothing botanical extracts.
 This way, it fights acne while keeping the skin strong and supple.